 About FreeAPI.watch

 FreeAPI.watch is a live-monitored directory of free public APIs, maintained by one developer.
-Every hour a Cloudflare Worker pings each tracked API and records whether it responds, how fast, and whether its free tier has quietly changed.
+Every hour a Cloudflare Worker pings each of the 133 tracked APIs and records whether it responds, how fast, and whether its free tier has quietly changed.
 The site rebuilds daily with the latest data.

 The goal is simple: when a developer searches for a free API in 2026, they should find one that actually works today — not a five-year-old GitHub list with broken links, dead domains, or APIs that have silently moved to paid plans.